aa-crown/HARMONY-Prolific-Depression-Surveys/README.md

 This repo contains R files pertaining to the coding of depression survey data collected via the online platform Prolfic.

-## Overview of files
-> harmony_screening_scores.R

-The PHQ10 survey was used as a screener in this study.
-This file contains code for thresholding participants based on PHQ10 scores.
-The cutoff used here is scores of 5 or higher.

-> harmony_sumary_coding.R

-This file contains code to calculate summary scores of the surveys used in this study.
-Each survey has different summary coding methods.

-Functions are created to\
-    1. Sum responses together\
-    2. Subtract one from all responses to achieve 0 index on responses\
-    3. Inverse code responses\
-    4. Binarize responses based on response wanted\
-    5. Get max response from subset of items

-> [!NOTE]
-> Not all functions (if any) will be used on any one survey

 Surveys included in this study:
 * apath: Apathy Evaluation Scale (18 questions)
 * bisbas: Behavioral Inhibition/Activation Scale (24 questions)